Using PyVRP’s components

 Solution representation and evaluation

 We now have a functioning local search method.
-All we need are two additional components to make it work: a Solution that described a set of routes, and a CostEvaluator that can be used to evaluate different moves.
+All we need are two additional components to make it work: an initial Solution containing a set of routes, and a CostEvaluator that can be used to evaluate different moves.
 Let’s define those.

 [4]: